-UTA's Executive MBA curriculum is constantly updated to provide students with actionable information for immediate impact.
-Our approach is student-team based and emphasizes current case studies--providing opportunities to practice high-level decision making in a collaborative environment.
+The UT Arlington Executive MBA curriculum provides students with actionable information that can make an immediate difference in real-time business situations.
+Our approach is student-team based with an emphasis on current case studies, providing you with an optimum opportunity to practice high-level decision making in a collaborative environment.

 The EMBA curriculum combines intellectual study with real-world, global-business savvy, and is a cornerstone upon which you can build the rest of your career.

 EMBA 5201 - Leading and Motivating in a Culturally Diverse World.
 (2 credit hours)

 Strength-based leadership recognizes different aspects of leadership such as an individual's personality, skills, experience, creativity, personal integrity, initiative, emotional intelligence and environment.
 Participants will explore their own strengths (and challenges) and the impacts these have on their personal leadership style.

 EMBA 5304.
 Making Strategic Decisions with Financial Data.
 (3 credit hours)